 Fracturing action

-Mainly occurs in brittle rock formations and is unique to PDC Drill Bits with alternating configurations of pointed and round teeth.
+Mainly occurs in brittle rock formations and is unique to steel body PDC drill bits with alternating configurations of pointed and round teeth.
 Pointed teeth create stress fractures in the formation upon contact, followed by round teeth cutting the already stressed formation, thereby improving rock-breaking efficiency.

 Plowing action